-The experts aren't as convinced as I am.
-According to Beverly Hills cosmetic dentist Dr. Matt Nejad, charcoal teeth products aren't all that they're cracked up to be for a couple of reasons.
+Nejad concedes the opinion that charcoal teeth products aren't all that they're cracked up to be—and for several reasons.
 The first has to do with the actual whitening method.
-"There are a couple approaches to whitening," he says.
+"There are a couple of approaches to whitening," he says.
 "The first one is using a chemical which breaks down colors and actually bleaches or lightens the color of the teeth, which removes both surface stains and lightens the color of the tooth.
-The other approach is to remove stains from the surface by abrasion, but abrasion has to be high enough to remove stain without being too abrasive to remove your enamel.
+The other approach is to remove stains from the surface by abrasion, but abrasion has to be high enough to remove the stain without being too abrasive to remove your enamel.
 If it’s too abrasive, it will roughen the surface of your enamel and remove or thin the enamel over prolonged use."

 When it comes down to it, Nejad says he wouldn't recommend the use of charcoal toothpaste; that's for a couple of different reasons.
 "First, it will not provide you with the level of whitening you are probably looking for because removing surface stains is rarely enough to give your teeth a bright white appearance.
-Secondly, its safety is still unknown, but early signs do not look promising and this is probably compounded by the lack of regulation on charcoal containing dental products."
+Secondly, its safety is still unknown, but early signs do not look promising, and this is probably compounded by the lack of regulation on charcoal containing dental products."